lucacasagrande/geonode-workshops/admin/doc/index.rst

   Learn how to configure GeoNode

 :ref:`manage`
-  Learn how to manage a GeoNode Instance
+  Learn how to manage a GeoNode installation

 :ref:`theme`
-  Learn how to customize the look and feel of GeoNode
+  Learn how to customize the look and feel of a GeoNode Installation

 :ref:`data`
-  Learn how to load and configure data in a GeoNode
+  Learn how to load and configure data in a GeoNode Installation

 :ref:`debug`
-  Learn how to debug and troubleshoot a GeoNode
+  Learn how to debug and troubleshoot a GeoNode Installation

 :ref:`backup`
   Learn how to backup and restore GeoNode configuration and datas